CMIP7 Data Request

 The first phase was published at the end of July 2024 (deadline 12th September).
 If you have questions about how you can contribute, see the section below.

-How to contribute (consultation now open)
+How to contribute (Phase 1 consultation now CLOSED)

 During public consultation phases, forms will be made available for the community to propose new opportunities, variable groups, and variables.
 There will also be forms to raise any issues or changes needed to existing opportunities, variable groups, and variables.